ChrisserDev/RentHub/README.md

 RenHub also incorporates dynamic filtering, enabling users to refine their vehicle search based on specific criteria.
 The booking process is user-centric, guiding individuals to provide essential contact details for a smooth transaction.
 The project prioritizes a responsive design, ensuring optimal user experience across different devices.
 Additionally, the implementation of loading animations enhances user engagement during data fetching.
-With a focus on search engine optimization, RenHub optimizes routes and pages for improved online visibility.
-The project also demonstrates effective error handling, providing informative messages to users in case of unexpected situations.

 ## Features